 I aim to use cruelty-free materials to the best of my knowledge in all my handmade jewellery and accessories.

 The main material I use is polymer clay – FIMO and Sculpey brands.
 Both companies assure that their products do not contain any animal products/by-products.

 Other materials I use also include natural materials like wood, natural animal-free fabric, cotton, faux suede.
 I also sometimes recycle things like pot pourri into jewellery pieces; they not only look lovely and natural but also give off a nice fragrance from the little scent they have left!

 I started making my jewellery in Dublin, Ireland.
-Now that I have moved to Montréal, I will be making them again from here in my new home.
+Now that I have moved to Montréal, Canada, I will be making them again from here in my new home.

 I hope you enjoy my creations.
 I also take custom orders.
 If you have a theme, something specific you want to give as a gift or want a piece of jewellery/accessory to match a dress, drop me a line.

 If you would like to follow me only as Bijouxlovlie, here are the links:

 For jewellery related things or just to say hello, email me here.